snowbillr/blog/_posts/2018-04-09-a-modern-web-development-setup-for-phaser-3.md

     ]
   },

+  devServer: {
+    contentBase: path.resolve(__dirname, 'build'),
+  },

   plugins: [
-    new webpack.DefinePlugin({
-      'CANVAS_RENDERER': JSON.stringify(true),
-      'WEBGL_RENDERER': JSON.stringify(true)
-    }),
     new CopyWebpackPlugin([
       {
         from: path.resolve(__dirname, 'index.html'),
         to: path.resolve(__dirname, 'build')
       }
-    ])
-  ],

-  devServer: {
-    contentBase: path.resolve(__dirname, 'build'),
+    ]),
+    new webpack.DefinePlugin({
+      'CANVAS_RENDERER': JSON.stringify(true),
+      'WEBGL_RENDERER': JSON.stringify(true)
+    })
+  ]
 }
-}
 ```

-Any time you make a change to your Webpack config file, you'll need to restart webpack dev server.
+Any time you make a change to your Webpack config file you'll need to restart Webpack Dev Server.
 Kill the currently running one and run it again with Yarn.

 Now let's create a dead simple Phaser "game".
 I put quotes around game because all we're going to do is show some text on the screen.